Bishop Paul Sirba of the Diocese of Duluth, Minn., died suddenly from cardiac arrest on Dec. 1, 2019 at age 59 on his way to Mass.

 Archbishop Alexander Sample of the Archdiocese of Portland responded to the news on Facebook with great sadness, describing the late bishop as “one of my closest bishop friends.”

 The archbishop added that Bishop Sirba was a “great consolation to me personally” and “a great inspiration” as he discerned his priestly vocation many years ago.
 He added that “the Diocese of Duluth has lost a very holy and loving shepherd.”

-However, the Archbishop ended his post with a powerful message relating to the advent season.
+However, the Archbishop ended his post with a powerful message.

-“He passed away on this First Sunday of Advent on his way to church for Holy Mass,” Archbishop Sample said.
-“As we await the Lord’s coming, this is a powerful reminder that we know not the day or hour of His coming.”
+“He passed away on [the] First Sunday of Advent on his way to church for Holy Mass,” Archbishop Sample said.
+“This is a powerful reminder that we know not the day or hour of His coming.”

 The archbishop then ended his post with the Eternal Rest prayer.

 His full post reads, “I just received this morning the terrible news that Bishop Paul Sirba, Bishop of Duluth, passed away this morning suddenly due to cardiac arrest.

 “Bishop Sirba was one of my closest bishop friends and a member of my bishop fraternity group.
 Our group just spent time together at the November USCCB meeting in prayer, mutual support and fellowship.
 He was a great consolation to me personally.